Bhumbra/CLAS/README.md

 Despite similarities in their specifications, the three functions perform very different calculations:

-- ewise_product_double calculates the entrywise (or elementwise) product of the vectors of the two dimensional array In0 (m*k) with the vectors of the four-dimensional array In1 (p*m*q*k) and writes the result to the four-dimensional array Out (p*m*q*k).
-If however In1Br is true, then this denotes a singleton second dimension in In1 (p*1*q*k) and broadcasts the same (1*q*k) data in In1 when multiplying with the m vectors of In0.
-Note that if In1Br is false, p = 1, and q = 1, then In0 and In1 are of identical sizes with each other (1*m*k*1) and with the size of Out.
+- ewise_product_double calculates the entrywise (or elementwise) product of the vectors of the two dimensional array In0 (mxk) with the vectors of the four-dimensional array In1 (pxmxqxk) and writes the result to the four-dimensional array Out (pxmxqxk).
+If however In1Br is true, then this denotes a singleton second dimension in In1 (px1xqxk) and broadcasts the same (1xqxk) data in In1 when multiplying with the m vectors of In0.
+Note that if In1Br is false, p = 1, and q = 1, then In0 and In1 are of identical sizes with each other (1xmxkx1) and with the size of Out.

-- outer_product_double calculates the outer (or tensor) product of the vectors of the two dimensional array In0 (m*k) with the vectors of the three-dimensional array In1 (p*m*q) and writes the result to the four-dimensional array Out (p*m*k*q).
-If however In1Br is true, then this denotes a singleton second dimension in In1 (p*1*q) and broadcasts the same (1*q) data in In1 when multiplying with the m vectors of In0.
-Note that if In1Br is true _or_ false, m = 1, and p = 1, then In0 and In1 are of effectively single vectors of independent lengths (i.e. k and q) and Out is effectively two dimensional since its outer-most two dimensions are singleton (i.e. having dimensions 1*1*k*q).
+- outer_product_double calculates the outer (or tensor) product of the vectors of the two dimensional array In0 (mxk) with the vectors of the three-dimensional array In1 (pxmxq) and writes the result to the four-dimensional array Out (pxmxkxq).
+If however In1Br is true, then this denotes a singleton second dimension in In1 (px1xq) and broadcasts the same (1xq) data in In1 when multiplying with the m vectors of In0.
+Note that if In1Br is true _or_ false, m = 1, and p = 1, then In0 and In1 are of effectively single vectors of independent lengths (i.e. k and q) and Out is effectively two dimensional since its outer-most two dimensions are singleton (i.e. having dimensions 1x1xkxq).

-- inner_product_double calculates the inner (or dot) product of the vectors of the two dimensional array In0 (m*k) with the vectors of the four-dimensional array In1 (p*m*q*k) and writes the result to the three-dimensional array Out (p*m*q).
-If however In1Br is true, then this denotes a singleton second dimension in In1 (p*1*q*k) and broadcasts the same (1*q*k) data in In1 when multiplying with the m vectors of In0.
-Note that if In1Br is false, p = 1, and q = 1, then In0 and In1 are of identical sizes with each other (1*m*k*1) and Out is effectively one dimensional since its outer two dimensions are singleton (i.e. having dimensions 1*1*m).
+- inner_product_double calculates the inner (or dot) product of the vectors of the two dimensional array In0 (mxk) with the vectors of the four-dimensional array In1 (pxmxqxk) and writes the result to the three-dimensional array Out (pxmxq).
+If however In1Br is true, then this denotes a singleton second dimension in In1 (px1xqxk) and broadcasts the same (1xqxk) data in In1 when multiplying with the m vectors of In0.
+Note that if In1Br is false, p = 1, and q = 1, then In0 and In1 are of identical sizes with each other (1xmxkx1) and Out is effectively one dimensional since its outer two dimensions are singleton (i.e. having dimensions 1x1xm).

 Perhaps this will require more explanation with some useful examples and needs than up more than a few lines of README text...
 I'm not there yet, but better documention is to follow in the future!